codeigniter4/CodeIgniter4/user_guide_src/source/extending/basecontroller.rst

 Additional Methods
 ==================

-The base controller is not routable (system config routes it to 404 Page Not Found), but as an added security measure **all** new methods should be declared as protected or private and only accessed through the controllers you create that extend BaseController.
+The base controller is not routable (system config routes it to 404 Page Not Found).
+As an added security measure **all** new methods you create should be declared as ``protected`` or ``private`` and only be accessed through the controllers you create that extend ``BaseController``.

 Other Options
 =============

-You may find that you need more than one base controller, in which case you can create new base controllers to be extended - just make sure any controller that you make extends the correct base.
-For example if your project has an involved public interface and a simple administrative portal, you may want to extend BaseController to the public controllers and AdminController to any administrative controllers.
+You may find that you need more than one base controller.
+You can create new base controllers as long as any other controllers that you make extend the correct base.
+For example, if your project has an involved public interface and a simple administrative portal you may want to extend ``BaseController`` to the public controllers and make ``AdminController`` for any administrative controllers.

 If you do not want to use the base controller you may bypass it by having your controllers extend the system Controller instead::